 1. Amazon Web Services (AWS)

 Amazon is the pioneer of Cloud Computing Platforms.
-Back in 2006, Amazon launched AWS, combining their initial independent services such as S3 (cloud storage), SQS (Simple Queuing Service) and EC2 (Elastic Cloud Computing).
+Back in 2006, Amazon launched AWS, combining their initial independent services such as S3 (cloud storage), SQS (Simple Queuing Service), and EC2 (Elastic Cloud Computing).
 Now AWS has 150+ services for all your varied needs.
 AWS has something cal ed Regions and Availability Zones.
-These are different geographical areas and isolated locations respectively, which consists of data centers to store the data and perform computations.
+These are different geographical areas and isolated locations, respectively, which consists of data centres to store the data and perform computations.
 There are around 70 Availability Zones and 20+ regions as of now.
 This helps businesses or individuals to run their applications in their nearest locations and reduce latency.

 AWS provides a wide variety of options.
 You can configure your EC2 instances according to your requirements or go completely serverless with Lambda.
 You can spawn clusters of distributed computers using EMR (Elastic Map Reduce) or access a single machine through EC2 bare metal services.
 AWS offers Spot instances that offer up to 90% discount on EC2 machines depending on the demand and supply.
-These are the instances that are currently available and run for an unlimited time unless they are demanded by other users for its original price.
+These are the instances that are currently available and run for an unlimited time unless they are demanded by other users for their original price.
 Although, AWS gives 2 minutes’ notice before removing those instances to save the job and shut down the clusters.

 AWS supports all kinds of data formats and structures, giving suitable options to store and retrieve the data.
-If you have structured data for all your applications, you can go with database services like DynamoDB, RDS, etc. If you have multimedia files then S3 provides cheap volume-based storage and for your analytical workloads and complex querying, you have services like Redshift and Athena.
+If you have structured data for all your applications, you can go with database services like DynamoDB, RDS, etc. If you have multimedia files, then S3 provides cheap volume-based storage, and for your analytical workloads and complex querying, you have services like Redshift and Athena.
 AWS now supports Cross-regional replication and Same-regional replication.
-Earlier there the resources were replicated in 3 other Availability Zones but now you can replicate the data or a whole S3 bucket in a different Geography.
+Earlier there, the resources were replicated in 3 other Availability Zones, but now you can replicate the data or a whole S3 bucket in a different Geography.

 2. Microsoft Azure

 Microsoft Azure was released in 2010 to provide Cloud Computing Services to its enterprise clients.
-Following the success of AWS, Microsoft introduced a lot of services in the last few years to compete with them and is now slowly gaining the market share.
-Similar to AWS, Azure also has Availability Zones and Regions, but there is one thing that AWS misses which is the Geo Redundancy feature.
+Following the success of AWS, Microsoft introduced a lot of services in the last few years to compete with them and is now slowly gaining market share.
+Similar to AWS, Azure also has Availability Zones and Regions, but there is one thing that AWS misses, which is the Geo Redundancy feature.
 This means that the storage account is replicated in another region which is not too far but far enough to avoid regional disasters caused in the current region so that the data is always backed up and there is no loss.

 Azure provides three types of storage:

 - Hot Storage: Where the data needs to be readily available.
-Here the storage cost is high and the access cost is low.
+Here the storage cost is high, and the access cost is low.

 - Archive Storage: Where the data is rarely accessed, like back-up files.
-Here the storage cost is extremely low and access cost is extremely high.
+Here the storage cost is extremely low, and access cost is extremely high.

-Data resources on Azure can be managed using Azure’s Blob storage, Cosmos DB, Data Lake, etc. according to our requirements.
+Data resources on Azure can be managed using Azure’s Blob storage, Cosmos DB, Data Lake, etc., according to our requirements.

 3. Google Cloud Platform (GCP)

 GCP provides cloud computing services that run on the same platform as Google search and Youtube.
 GCP is known for its low pricing and high security.
-Apple uses GCP’s data storage to store its cloud services and recently Twitter and GitLab have also been said to have moved to GCP.
+Apple uses GCP’s data storage to store its cloud services, and recently Twitter and GitLab have also been said to have moved to GCP.
 With 20 regions and 61 availability zones, GCP also provides multi-regional storage, providing back-ups by maintaining redundancy across multiple regions.

-The IaaS component of GCP is called Google Compute Engine which enables users to launch VMs.
+The IaaS component of GCP is called Google Compute Engine, which enables users to launch VMs.
 It has App Engine, a PaaS component that allows developers to host and manage web applications.
 It also automatically allocates more resources for handling additional demands.
 GCP’s Preemptible VMs are short-lived and low-cost VMs, allowing users to run short-lived applications for a lesser cost.
 These VMs live for 24 hours and give 30 seconds of notice before removal.